Skip to main content Skip to footer

 Con: You Must Choose Between Certain Repair Companies

 Home warranty companies often form relationships with home repair businesses — developing contracts with repair professionals can help keep costs down for the company that owns your home warranty.
-This arrangement creates a situation that's similar to having health insurance (or even homeowners insurance): You have to stay within the network if you want to save the most money.
+This arrangement creates a situation similar to health insurance (or even homeowners insurance): You must stay within the network if you want to save the most money.

-While saving money is beneficial, some people don't like losing control over who they have performing the repairs.
-When you're stuck choosing from a short list of contractors, you may discover that you don't want to use any of them.
-You can avoid this problem by researching the warranty company's contractors ahead of time; if you don't like the list, you should reconsider buying the warranty.
+While saving money is beneficial, some people do not like losing control over who they have performing the repairs.
+When you are stuck choosing from a short list of contractors, you may discover that you do not want to use any of them.
+You can avoid this problem by researching the warranty company's contractors ahead of time; if you do not like the list, you should reconsider buying the warranty.

 Con: Warranties May Cover Repairs Instead of Replacements

+In conclusion, a home warranty can be a useful tool for homeowners who want added protection against the cost of repairing or replacing certain home appliances and systems.
+However, it is important to carefully consider a home warranty's cost, coverage, and limitations before deciding whether it is the right choice for you.
 There are many downsides to buying a home warranty, but the potential savings encourage many homeowners to purchase them.
-Getting a warranty is a bit of a gamble, so you will have to decide whether it makes sense for you to spend a few hundred dollars each year — the average cost of a home warranty — to avoid higher repair costs.
+Getting a warranty is a bit of a gamble, so you will have to decide whether it makes sense to spend a few hundred dollars each year — the average cost of a home warranty — to avoid higher repair costs.